the-other-james/flatcc/README.md

 change and not likely to happen for reasons of effort and compatibility, but it is worth keeping in mind for a v2.0 of the format.

-Vector header fields storing the lengthare defined as `uoffset_t` which is 32-bit wide by default.
+Vector header fields storing the length are defined as `uoffset_t` which is 32-bit wide by default.
 If `uoffset_t` is redefined this will therefore also affect vectors and strings.

 The practical buffer size is limited to about half of the `uoffset_t` range because vtable references are signed which in effect means that buffers are limited to about 2GB by default.

+The generated reader and builder API use `size_t` for size and index arguments, rather than the underlying `flatbuffers_uoffset_t` type.

 ## Pitfalls in Error Handling